kazurayam/FlattenJsonByNodeFlatInKatalonStudio/README.md

-# [Katalon Studio] Flattening JSON as Web Service Response by Node + Flat through java.lang.ProcessBuilder
+# [Katalon Studio] Flattening JSON by Node via command line

 This is a small Katalon Studio project for demonstration purpose.
 You can download the zip from the [Releases](https://github.com/kazurayam/FlattenJsonByNodeFlatInKatalonStudio/releases/) page, unzip it, open it with your local Katalon Studio.
 This project was developed using Katalon Studio v8.3.0 but is not version-dependent.
 It should work on any versions.